 We have geo-coded information on the birthplaces of 683 high-performing pilots.
-Figure 5 shows that for pilots born close to each other (i.e. less than 100 miles distance), the effect of a mention in dispatches on a former peer translates into an additional 0.5 victories per month.35 Yet, at a distance of (say) 600 miles, the performance increase is smaller.
+Figure 5 shows that for pilots born close to each other (i.e. less than 100 miles distance), the effect of a mention in dispatches on a former peer translates into an additional 0.5 victories per month.
+Yet, at a distance of (say) 600 miles, the performance increase is smaller.
 Amongst the peers of placebo-mentioned pilots, we find no gradient in birthplace distance to the mentioned pilot.
 In fact, pilots do not react to mentions of individuals from the same region, unless the mentioned pilot is a former peer.
 Repeating the exercise with exits is possible, but not sensible in this setting.
-In our data set with birthplace data, only 7 pilots exit when their peer is mentioned; this does not allow us to quantify effects with any precision.